INEOS Quartermaster new van review

 Market and model

-Quartermaster pricing from launch started at £66,215 for either the petrol or the diesel version, including VAT (which in this case you won't be able to claim back).
+Impressively, Quartermaster pricing hasn't risen as part of the most recent update.
+Pricing at the time of this 2026 model year introduction started at £62,495 for either the petrol or the diesel version, including VAT (which in this case you won't be able to claim back).
 But that's for base-spec, which comes with a fairly stripped-out level of spec but does still include Recaro seats, LED headlights, Pathfinder off-road navigation and a full-sized spare wheel.

-INEOS expects most customers to choose one of the two 'Edition' versions, which are named after Belstaff jackets (the hard-wearing clothing brand which is part of the INEOS portfolio) and were both priced from £73,715 at launch.
-And add a rear view camera, front parking sensors, a heated windscreen and a load bay liner.
+INEOS expects most customers to choose one of the two 'Edition' versions, which are named after Belstaff jackets (the hard-wearing clothing brand which is part of the INEOS portfolio) and were both priced from £69,995 at the time of this Model Year 2026 introduction.
+These add a rear view camera, front parking sensors, a heated windscreen and a load bay liner.

-The more off-road-orientated option is the 'Trailmaster' model, which features mud-plugging tyres, 17-inch wheels, cloth seats and a what the brand calls a 'Utility Belt' running around the middle of the body for attaching things like shovels and Jerry cans.
+The more off-road-orientated option is the 'Trialmaster' model, which features mud-plugging tyres, 17-inch wheels, cloth seats and a what the brand calls a 'Utility Belt' running around the middle of the body for attaching things like shovels and Jerry cans.
 This derivative also gets a raised air intake.
 The alternative is the 'Fieldmaster' version, supposed to be more lifestyle-orientated, so it gets smarter-looking 18-inch alloy wheels and what the company calls 'Safari' windows, which are pop-up sunroofs above the front seat occupants.
 There's also leather upholstery.
+As part of this update, a road-orientated dark-themed 'Black Edition' model has been added to the top of the line-up.

 + More